 (2011) “What is Photography” essay for 'What Is' education programme booklet, Irish Museum of Modern Art https://imma.ie/what-is-art/series-3-materials-methodologies/photography/

-My PhD research investigates the photographic economies of Catholic missions from Ireland to Africa in the twentieth century – with an emphasis on photograph albums.
+My current PhD studies investigate the photographic economies of Catholic missions from Ireland to Africa in the twentieth century – with an emphasis on photograph albums.
 These layered artefacts occupy not only a space between cultures, but also between the personal and the institutional, the visual, the textual and the material.
-These albums have been located and recorded through extensive, original archival research in Irish missionary institutes.
+These albums have been located and recorded through extensive, archival research in Irish missionary institutes.
 The distinct characteristics of these archives, and of the photograph albums within them, provide a provocative example through which different approaches to colonial knowledge are explored and elucidate the complex position of Ireland as both subject and author of a colonial imaginary.
-More broadly, this project interrogates the concept of ‘humanism’ in its travel through the discourses of colonialism, religious evangelism and photography.

 Together with Ann Curran (TU Dublin, School of Media) and Dr Orla Fitzpatrick (NMI) founded 'Photography/ Archives/ Ireland' to bring together shared interests in Irish photographic history, practice and archives.